5 best practices for workload planning

 Establishing a workload plan implies a certain uniformity within the company.

-However, teams sometimes use different criteria to organize project budgets(allocation of tasks, number of days, roles, etc.).
+However, teams sometimes use different criteria to organize project budgets (distribution of tasks, number of days, roles, etc.).

-Data must be measurable and comparable to assess the impact of resource allocation
+Data must be measurable and comparable to assess the impact of resource allocation.

-Identify patterns and create templates
+Identify schemas and create templates